stuartlangridge/ubuntu-app-test/README.md

 ## The client(s)

 The clients are client/worker.py, and you connect multiple devices to a computer and then run one worker per device.
-The client needs implementing; it doesn't work yet.
-It knows how to fetch jobs and finish them, but the bit which actually *does the test* is not implemented.
+The client needs re-implementing; it's currently a mess of python and shell scripts.
+It knows how to fetch jobs and finish them, but the bit which actually *does the test* is implemented outside of the worker script, and should be integrated.
 A worker needs to be started up with whatever information its `do_test` function needs to run and talk to the device it should be connected to.

 ## The claim secret